Murder of Roy Tutill

 The murder of Roy Tutill occurred on 23 April 1968 in Surrey, England, United Kingdom.
 The victim was a 14-year-old schoolboy who was raped and murdered on his way home from school.
 The murder went unsolved for 33 years, until Brian Lunn Field confessed to the crime after DNA evidence surfaced in 2001.
 It was the oldest cold case to be solved in the United Kingdom until the conviction of David Burgess for the 1966 murder of Yolande Waddington in 2012.

 Murder

-Roy Tutill, known as "Tuts" to his friends, disappeared on 23 April 1968 on his way from Kingston Grammar School in Kingston upon Thames, Surrey, to his home in Brockham.
+Roy Tutill, known as "Tuts" to his friends, disappeared on 23 April 1968 on his way from Kingston Grammar School in Kingston upon Thames, Greater London, to his home in Brockham.
 He left school at 3:30 p.m. and boarded a bus with his friends.
 To save on bus fare to buy a new bicycle, he then decided to hitchhike the rest of the way home, something he did regularly.
 Tutill was last seen in Chessington, trying to hail a car.

 Tutill's parents, Dennis and Hilary, notified Surrey Police when he failed to arrive home that evening.
 The police took a missing person's report, but did not begin investigating until the following day.
 The body of the schoolboy was found by a policeman three days later outside the gates of Cherkley Court, in Mickleham.
 He had been strangled and sexually assaulted.